jpda/razor-simple-auth-graph/README.md

 services.Configure<MicrosoftIdentityOptions>(options => options.ResponseType = OpenIdConnectResponseType.Code);
 ```

-- Use Ctrl + . to prompt IntelliSense and resolve the missing dependencies, or add `using using Microsoft.AspNetCore.Authentication.OpenIdConnect;` to the top of your file.
+- Use Ctrl + . to prompt IntelliSense and resolve the missing dependencies, or add `using Microsoft.AspNetCore.Authentication.OpenIdConnect;` to the top of your file.

 ### 6 - Run the app